“There’s no such thing as bad weather, only unsuitable clothing”

 VISIT THE PAST

 Geelong was built on wool, then manufacturing.
-Interactive stories about the evolution of the city are told through the exhibitions at the National Wool Museum and the Geelong Museum of Motoring.
-Both have fantastic historical pieces and excellent interpretation.
+Interactive stories about the evolution of the city are told through the exhibitions at the National Wool Museum.
 Queenscliff is a terrific destination to get a glimpse into the past.
 It’s gorgeously visible in the architecture of some of the stately homes and grand hotels in town.
 A tour of the old Fort provide insight into the importance of the location from a military perspective.
 The Queenscliffe Maritime Museum is a history lesson in navigation, shipping and the coastline and the organization also opens the Point Lonsdale Lighthouse for regular tours.
 From the Queenscliff Visitor Information Centre, there are walking tours around town with a knowledgeable guide giving interpretive historical commentary on the various locations.

 VISIT THE FUTURE